-Welcome to Senate House Library's #LoveYourLibrary Campaign page.
-We’re on a mission to prevent book damage so that our books can be explored and enjoyed for years to come - and we need your help!
+Welcome to Senate House Library's #LoveYourLibrary & Help Stop Book Damage Campaign page.
+We would like to repeat the message this academic year to prevent book damage so that our resources can be explored and enjoyed for years to come - and again - we need your help!

 We are asking you to treat our books with sense and sensibility rather than crime and punishment before it’s too late.
-Every year we have to replace books due to underlining, highlighting, doodles and some, well, 'incredible additions' (and not in a good way!) as well as some careless mistreatment of great works of literature.
+Every year we have to replace books due to underlining, highlighting, doodles and some, well, 'incredible additions' (and not in a good way!) as well as some careless mistreatment of great works.

 With this treatment, some editions could be gone forever and we would like to remind you that it is your responsibility to take care of our materials so that they may be enjoyed by other readers.
 If we didn't have to replace damaged books, we could buy over 120 more new items each year.